Vanderbilt 76, Missouri 53

 Montaque Gill-Caesar led the way with 11 points off the bench for Missouri (7-20, 1-13), which broke the old mark for consecutive losses set in both the 1965-66 and 1966-67 seasons.
 Keith Shamburger collected nine points and eight assists while leading scorer Johnathan Williams III was limited to six points as the Tigers shot 37.5 percent from the field.

-Fisher-Davis knocked down two 3-pointers to help Vanderbilt jump out to a 12-2 lead and he scored five straight points a short time later as the Commodores pulled ahead 24-10.
+Fisher-Davis knocked down two 3-pointers to help Vanderbilt jump out to an early 10-point lead and scored five straight points a short time later as the Commodores pulled ahead 24-10.
 Keanau Post scored at the rim to trim the deficit to six late in the first half before Josh Henderson tipped in Shelton Mitchell’s miss just before the first-half buzzer sounded to give Vanderbilt a 37-29 cushion at intermission.

 Kornet connected from beyond the arc to put the Commodores in full control at 48-33 and they used a 13-2 run to stretch their advantage to 61-37 with just over eight minutes remaining.
 Vanderbilt led by as much as 27 as it coasted to the finish line to improve to 4-0 against the Tigers in Nashville.

-GAME NOTEBOOK: Vanderbilt went 10-of-24 from 3-point range while Missouri finished 3-of-11. … Mitchell handed out four assists after missing the previous five games with a concussion. … Gill-Caesar hit a 3-pointer in the first half to end a personal 0-of-18 drought from beyond the arc.
+GAME NOTEBOOK: Vanderbilt went 10-of-24 from 3-point range while Missouri finished 3-of-11. … Mitchell handed out four assists after missing the previous five games with a concussion. … Gill-Caesar hit a 3-pointer in the first half to end a personal 0-of-18 drought beyond the arc over his previous five games.

-Note: (Updated: Minor editing throughout ADDS “over his previous five games” to end of third note in GAME NOTEBOOK)